 - 1. Develop a metadata database for the GSRN stations. - 2.
 Develop a website/forum to support the implementation. - 3.
 Develop a GSRN portal for data/metadata to be uploaded. - 4.
-Develop processing software to manage, process and archive data, including the generation of GSRN data products.

-- 5. Develop a GSRN 'facility' to display network/station monitoring, measurement timeseries and allow access to data. - 6.
-Develop data quality assessment methods and open-source software or documentation of data acquisition and processing methods that can be made available to members. - 7.
+Develop processing software to manage, process and archive data, including the generation of GSRN data products. - 5.
+Develop a GSRN 'facility' to display network/station monitoring, measurement time-series and allow access to data. - 6.
+Develop data quality assessment methods and software that can be made available to members. - 7.
 Provide training courses, as required. - 8.
 Implement the data transfer procedures between GSRN sites and GSRN portal. - 9.
 Implement the data processing procedures for data received at the GSRN portal. - 10.
 Implement a GSRN monitoring and incident management system, reporting to relevant bodies.

-5. Assessment of GSRN Pilot network and recommendation for initial GSRN
+5 Assessment of GSRN Pilot network and recommendation for initial GSRN